 Helena Halme’s books make easy reading, but underlying are disturbing conflicts.
 The main ones in Coffee and Vodka are integration into a foreign country and family secrets.
 Eva Robards, Co-Scan Magazine

-Coffee and Vodka is available in book shops and in various e-stores.
+Coffee and Vodka is available in book shops and on Amazon.